COVID-19 and the 2020-2021 School Year

 We will hold a modified version of the weekend.
 Unfortunately, due to current CDC and state recommendations, we cannot host a traditional Family Weekend on campus.
 We will, however, offer conferences with faculty and other programming through a remote platform.

 Will there be changes to the daily academic schedule?

-We have created a daily schedule that takes into account the need to provide for both remote and face-to-face learning.
-Our schedule includes larger blocks of time that meet fewer times per week.
+We have created a daily and weekly schedules that take into account the need to provide for both remote and in-person schooling.
+Our schedules include larger blocks of time that meet fewer times per week.

-• Inclusive.
-This schedule creates an equitable and inclusive learning environment.
-The schedule affords the same opportunity to engage with a Cheshire Academy education for all students, whether they are accessing their courses physically or online.
+- Inclusive.
+The schedule creates an equitable and inclusive learning environment.
+The schedule affords the same opportunity to engage with a Cheshire Academy education for all students, whether they are accessing their courses in person or remotely.

-• Internationally minded.
-This schedule is mission-aligned and sensitive to the needs of our global community.
+- Internationally minded.
+The schedule is mission-aligned, comprehensive, and sensitive to the needs of our global community.

 • Flexible.
-This schedule allows any student to switch fluidly between a remote and on-campus education if global, local, or personal circumstances warrant a change in modality.
-A student’s schedule, courses, classmates, and teachers would remain the same, providing continuity of learning even as they switch modalities.
+The schedule allows any student to switch fluidly between a remote and on-campus education if global, local, or personal circumstances warrant a change in modality.
+A student’s schedule, courses, classmates, and teachers will remain the same, providing continuity of learning even as they switch modalities.

 How will classrooms be arranged to promote physical distancing?

-All classrooms have been reconfigured to ensure that students and faculty can maintain 6 feet of physical distance.
-We will use larger spaces, including the Richardson Lecture Hall and Community Forum, as appropriate.
+All classrooms have been reconfigured to ensure that students and faculty can maintain six feet of physical distance.
+We will use larger spaces, including the Richardson Lecture Hall and the Community Forum, as appropriate.
 We are fortunate that our class size is small, which makes ensuring physical distancing less challenging.

 What if a student’s arrival to campus is delayed due to travel restrictions or a delay in obtaining an F1 visa?